The localization of orthogonal calculus with respect to homology: Postnikov sections

 \begin{prop} Under Hypothesis \ref{hyp: combinatorial} the adjoint pair

 is a Quillen equivalence. \end{prop} \begin{proof} The adjoint pair exists, and is a Quillen adjunction by \cite[Lemma 2.4]{GR16}.

 To see that the adjoint pair is a Quillen equivalence let $X_\bullet$ be a cofibrant and fibrant section in the homotopy limit model structure.
+Showing that

-Showing that $\rm{const}\lim X_\bullet \to X_\bullet$ is a weak equivalence is equivalent to showing that the map $\lim X_\bullet \to X_k$ is a weak equivalence in ${\Fun}(\es{J}_0, L_{S^{k+1}}\T)$ for all $k \geq 0$.
+is a weak equivalence is equivalent to showing that the map $\lim X_\bullet \to X_k$ is a weak equivalence in ${\Fun}(\es{J}_0, L_{S^{k+1}}\T)$ for all $k \geq 0$.
 This is in turn, equivalent to the map $(\lim X_\bullet)(U) \to X_k(U)$ being a weak equivalence in $L_{S^{k+1}}\T$ for all $k \geq 0$.
-Since limits in functor categories are computed levelwise, the fact that the unit is a weak equivalence follows from \cite[Theorem 2.5]{GR16}.
+Since limits in functor categories are computed objectwise, the fact that the unit is a weak equivalence follows from \cite[Theorem 2.5]{GR16}.
 A similar argument, shows that the counit is also a weak equivalence. \end{proof}